Installing and Configuring the Catalog¶

 - rails assets:precompile RAILS_ENV=production

 - rails server -e production

-- Once the application is built and started, it will be available on port 3000.
+- Once the application is built and started, it will be available on port 3002.
+The back end/API will be available on port 3000.
 Please note that the docker-compose file also uses nginx and certbot to serve the application using SSL/Port 443.
 Please remove these entries if not needed.

 - A default user account with administrator privileges is created automatically.
 The credentials are firstname.lastname@example.org/admin-password

 - The application also allows a default domain name to be set.
 Only users that have email addresses associated with that domain will be able to be administrators of the site.
 To set this:

 - Create an organization entry for your organization.
 Note the slug that is created for this organization

 - Navigate to the settings page (<online catalog URL>/settings)

 - Create a new setting called ‘Default Organization’.
 The value for this setting will be the slug for your organization.